 In an OTC market, it’s possible for two participants to exchange products/securities privately without others being aware of the terms, including the price.
 OTC markets are much less transparent than exchange trading.

 Stocks traded in an OTC market could belong to a small company that’s yet to satisfy the conditions for listing on the exchange.
 The OTC market is also popular for large trades.

-Clearing is the procedure by which derivative trades settle – that is, the correct and timely transfer of funds between the buyer and the seller.
+Clearing is the procedure by which derivative trades settle, that is, the correct and timely transfer of funds between the buyer and the seller.

 There are two main approaches: bilateral clearing and central clearing.

-In bilateral clearing, trades are agreed bilaterally between a buyer and a seller with the contract typically taking the form of an ISDA Master Agreement (ISDA stands for International Swap and Derivatives Association).
+In a bilateral clearing, trades are agreed upon bilaterally between a buyer and a seller with the contract typically taking the form of an ISDA Master Agreement (ISDA stands for International Swap and Derivatives Association).
 A section of this agreement, called the credit support annex, outlines all collateral arrangements agreed to between the buyer and seller.
 This part outlines the acceptable forms of collateral, the collateral that should be posted by each side (if any), and also haircuts that could be applied.

 The main body of the ISDA agreement then outlines systematically how to proceed in the event that one of the parties defaults.
 In this regard, defaulting could be either failing to make payments as they fall due, or failing to post collateral as initially agreed.

 Trades settled bilaterally are referred to as non-cleared OTC trades.

 Since they are negotiated bilaterally, non-cleared trades often lack market uniformity and rank very low in terms of transparency.
 What’s more, the absence of complex regulation means counterparties can get into complex trades that do not have strict collateral requirements, which leads to higher counterparty risk.